-SMSTS – Site Management Safety Training Scheme
+CITB Site Management Safety Training Scheme

 The CITB SMSTS course, or Site Management Safety Training Scheme is a five day course provided by tutors to over ten thousand people each year.
 The site manager qualification is ideal for those in any role of responsibility within the construction industry, supervisors as well as proprietors, or for anyone looking to become a site manager in the future.
 This training is strongly regarded as the best site management qualification available.
 It provides you with a thorough health and safety training background within the current legal guidelines.

-Please note that the SMSTS course should not be confused with the SSSTS (Site Supervisor Safety Training Scheme) as the site supervisor scheme is a less senior qualification with a duration of two-days.
+The CITB SMSTS training takes place over five days and will teach the health and safety skills required to maintain a safe construction site.
+Please note that the course should not be confused with the SSSTS (Site Supervisor Safety Training Scheme) as the site supervisor scheme is a less senior qualification with a duration of two-days.

 SMSTS Course Content

 The main focus of the SMSTS course will be risk assessment and to learn how to work and manage following the regulations stipulated by the Health and Safety at Work Act.
 Topics which are covered during the five day training include planning organising monitoring controlling and administering:

 - Health & Safety at Work Act